ETCCooperative/etc-coop-website/src/contents/posts/en/2024-12-05-q2-q3-reports/index.md

 The second iteration of [POW Summit](https://powsummit.com) was a major focus this year and the event was well received by speakers and attendees, but was a financial failure and is unlikely to be repeated in 2025.
 We have some excellent evergreen content from both years available on our [YouTube channel](https://www.youtube.com/@POWSummit/featured).

-At the time of writing, the ETC Cooperative is no longer participating in the [ETC Grants DAO](https://www.etcgrantsdao.io) program, which I see as a fairly abject failure for the ecosystem.
-Antpool and Bitmain pledged $10M USD worth of investment more than two years ago, and only $500K or so of those funds have ever made it to project teams.
-The ETC Cooperative had $250K to contribute and over $200K of that went in the first round of grants, many of which turned out to be rug pulls.
-Many of these projects were Chinese teams and so we were reliant on Bitmain staff for the evaluation.
-There has been constant turnover of staff at Bitmain and the program has never been effective.
-It is also, notably, not a DAO in any meaningful sense.
+At the time of writing, the ETC Cooperative is no longer participating in the [ETC Grants DAO](https://www.etcgrantsdao.io) program.
+Antpool and Bitmain pledged $10M USD worth of investment into the ETC ecosystem more than two years ago, but only $500K or so of those funds ever made it to project teams.
+The ETC Cooperative had $250K to contribute and over $200K of that funding went in the first round of grants.
+That open grants round was largely ineffective, with some projects turning out to be outright rug pulls.
+The Cooperative provided further funding for the Djed and ERUSD teams this year, before withdrawing from the program.

-The unspent funds remain under Bitmain's sole control, as they have been since 2022:
+The unspent funds from the initial $10M pledge remain under Bitmain's sole control, as they have been since 2022.
+We hope those funds make it to ETC project teams.

 * [ETH:0xA208013A...
 5M USDT ~= $5M USD](https://app.safe.global/balances?safe=eth:0xA208013A926718B43A6609e29691783833dcE8D6)
 * [ETC:0x3db3D728...
 161,141.14 ETC ~= $5.6M USD](https://multisig.etccooperative.org/balances?safe=ETC:0x3db3D728B8783656b83c3cB8eDc1481eC3c62f82)

-Bitmain-driven activities under the brand are ongoing on X and Telegram:
+Bitmain-driven activities under the ETC Grants DAO brand are ongoing on X and Telegram:

 * https://x.com/ETCGrantsDAO
 * https://t.me/etcgrantsdaoofficial